Skip to main content

 • Verify the number in the regulator database via the official website

-Real Example: For example, LuckySpins247 claimed that it was Curacao-licensed, but we haven’t seen any number.
-We tried to click the seal, and we were redirected to the casino’s website.
+Real Example: For example, LuckySpins247 claimed it was Curaçao-licensed, but we haven’t seen any license number.
+We attempted to click the seal, but were redirected to the casino’s website.
 The outcome?
-The casino closed in 2024 owning C$340,000 to 127 players.
+The casino closed in 2024 owing C$340,000 to 127 players.

 Cost of ignoring: Average loss of C$650 per player at unlicensed casinos (83 cases analysed).